-Accepted name: C5a peptidase

-Reaction: The primary cleavage site is at His+Lys in human C5a with a minor secondary cleavage site at

-Ala-Ser

-Other name(s): streptococcal C5a peptidase; ScpA; ScpB; SCPA

-Comments: This enzyme is a surface-associated subtilisin-like serine peptidase with very specific substrate specificity.
-Virulent strains of streptococci, including Streptococcus pyogenes, can evade human detection and phagocytosis by destroying the complement chemotaxin C5a.
-Cleavage of human C5a by this enzyme reduces the ability of C5a to bind receptors on the surface of polymorphonuclear neutrophil leukocytes (PMNLs) and thereby abolishes its chemotactic properties [3167, 52].
+Accepted name: C5a peptidase Reaction: The primary cleavage site is at His -Lys in human C5a with a minor secondary cleavage site at Ala -Ser Other name(s): streptococcal C5a peptidase; ScpA; ScpB; SCPA Comments: This enzyme is a surface-associated subtilisin-like serine peptidase with very specific substrate speci- ficity.
+Virulent strains of streptococci, including Streptococcus pyogenes , can evade human detection and phagocytosis by destroying the complement chemotaxin C5a.
+Cleavage of human C5a by this enzyme reduces the ability of C5a to bind receptors on the surface of polymorphonuclear neutrophil leukocytes (PMNLs) and thereby abolishes its chemotactic properties [3319, 55].
+Belongs in pepti- dase family S8A.
+References: [3319, 279, 500, 55, 2893, 3042]

+Accepted name: aqualysin 1

+Reaction: Exhibits low specificity towards esters of amino acids with small hydrophobic or aromatic residues at the P1 position

+Other name(s): caldolysin

+Comments: This enzyme from the extreme thermophile, Thermus aquaticus , is an alkaline serine peptidase.
+It has three subsites, S1, S2, and S3, in the substrate binding site.
+The preferred amino acids at the S1 site are Ala and Phe, at the S2 site are Ala and norleucine and at the S3 site are Phe and Ile [3019].
+These specificities are similar to those of EC 3.4.21.64 (peptidase K) and EC 3.4.21.62 (subtilisin BPN') [3019].
+The enzyme displays broad specificity for cleavage of insulin B-chain and hydrolyses elastin substrates such as succinyl-(Ala) n -p-nitroanilide ( $n = 1,2,3$ ) and some peptide esters [1938, 3019].
 Belongs in peptidase family S8A.

-Accepted name: aqualysin 1

-Reaction: Exhibits low specificity towards esters of amino acids with small hydrophobic or aromatic residues at the P1 position three subsites, S1, S2, and S3, in the substrate binding site.
-The preferred amino acids at the S1 site are Ala and Phe, at the S2 site are Ala and norleucine and at the S3 site are Phe and Ile [2877].
-These specificities are similar to those of EC 3.4.21.64 (peptidase K) and EC 3.4.21.62 (subtilisin BPN') [2877].
-The enzyme displays broad specificity for cleavage of insulin B-chain and hydrolyses elastin substrates such as succinyl-(Ala) $n$ - $p$ -nitroanilide (n = 1,2,3) and some peptide esters [1843, 2877].
+References: [1938, 3018, 3019]